cern-eos/eos/doc/configuration/http_tpc.rst

 the same organization, this becomes impossible when one of the TPC endpoints is not an EOS instance or is managed by a different entity.

-The TPC model is XRootD is pull based.
+The TPC model in XRootD is pull based.
 Therefore, TPC transfers that have the EOS endpoint as source of the transfer work no matter the configuration setup, while TPC transfers with EOS as the destination will fail without disabling the SSS enforcement.
-A simple way to trigger a TPC trasfer is by using the **xrdcp** command with the following options:
+A simple way to trigger a TPC transfer is by using the **xrdcp** command with the following options:

 .. code-block:: bash